russross/codegrinder/README.md

 ports, so CodeGrinder does not need any other special privileges to run.
 It should NOT be run as root.

 Install PostgreSQL version 9.4 or higher.
+Note that you only need PostgreSQL on the TA node.

 Run psql as the postgres user (the default admin user for PostgreSQL) and create the user and database for CodeGrinder.
 Substitute your username wherever you see `username` below.

     sudo -u postgres psql